volkerdobler/insertnums/README.md

 !c          ::= clears current history
 ```

-The history is stored independent of the current opened workspace in globalStorage of vscode.

-You can even add some additional commands to the history, but it is not possible to edit the history commands.
+You can even add some additional commands to this history, but it is not possible to edit the history commands.

 Example: if you have run the previous command `10:5` and you would like to add a stop criteria, you can type `!!@i>5` to run the previous command with the new stop criteria (the new command will be `10:5@i>5`).

 New commands (including edited commands) will be saved in the history as new entry.

-The number of commands in the history is not limited, but history will be cleared if extension or VSCode is reloaded.
+The number of commands in the bash-like history is not limited, but history will be cleared if extension or VSCode is reloaded.

 ---